gomorpheus/morpheus-docs/getting_started/additional/morpheusRb.rst

   elasticsearch['memory_trim_threshold'] = 131072
   elasticsearch['open_files'] = 204800
   elasticsearch['secure_mode'] = false
+  elasticsearch['xms'] = 0.25 #### Configurable for customers running into high memory issues, values are the percentage of total RAM.
+Both ui and es xms/xmx config only apply if Elasticsearch is enabled. elasticsearch['xmx'] = 0.25

   guacd['guacamole_enabled'] = false
+  guacd['host'] = localhost #### The host guacd is listening on, if not configured 'localhost' is the default value

   logging['svlogd_num'] = 30 #### keep 30 rotated log files
   logging['svlogd_size'] = 209715200 #### 200 MB in bytes